Speaking Jazz: The Natural Way to Jazz Improvisation

 • Played professionally with Hiroshima 10 years (incl.
 Grammy nomination, 1981)

-• Teaching jazz improvisation and guitar for 14 years
+• Teaching jazz improvisation and guitar since 1994

 • Adjunct Professor of Music at California State University, Los Angeles